BRIDGES to ESOL

 LEXICAL LANGUAGE MATS

 These lexical language mats help learners access essential knowledges in the areas of health, travel, work and education as well as key every day information.
 The vocabulary, which has not been bound by level, and have been translated by an amazing group of volunteers.
-They are currently available in nine languages with more languages to follow in the coming weeks.
+They are currently available in 16 languages with more languages to follow in the coming weeks.

 BRIDGES to ESOL Flyers